mwchen25/cse15l-lab-reports/lab-report-5-week-10.md

 ![482 bug](./5-1-bug.png)

-This segment of code is supposed to check whether or not a given link is an image or not; however, if the given link is not an image and is the first link in the file, this code prevents the link from being added to the final list of links, since the indices of the characters ```!``` and ```[``` are 1 apart.
+This segment of code is supposed to check whether or not a given link is an image or not; however, if the given link is not an image and is the first link in the file, the underlined code prevents the link from being added to the final list of links, since the indices of the characters ```!``` and ```[``` are 1 apart.
 Therefore, the link is not added even though it should be recognized as a link by the program.

 ## File 2.
 577.md